 You can also check out Disc Golf in Beech Hill, take a guided tour of the Waterfowl Park, or spend time at Lillas Fawcett Park & Silver Lake, a perfect childhood combination of playground, freshwater swimming, and trout fishing – ranked one of the best family beaches on the East Coast by Today’s Parent.

 Saturday is a great time to head to Sackville.
 The Tantramar Family Resource Centre is hosting a Story Tent at the Farmer’s Market during summer, a great spot to beat the heat and enjoy some family time while adventuring.
 Look for them from 9:30am to 11:30am in Bill Johnstone Memorial Park.
 Thursdays are also a great day to visit; there are free concerts at the park at 6:30pm.
-For details on all the upcoming events, including Shakespeare in the Park, SappyFest, and more, visit the Town’s website or check out their incredible 2016 Visitor’s Guide.
+For details on all the upcoming events, including Shakespeare in the Park, SappyFest, and more, visit the Town’s website.

 St. Andrew’s By The Sea is roughly a two-and-a-half-hour drive from Moncton, making it a great roadtrip or a mini-vacation destination (consider overnighting at the Kiwanis Campground, right on the ocean).
 This picturesque town is full of attractions, including the lovely Kingsbrae Garden, considered one of the Top Ten gardens in Canada – and a great spot to grab some family photos!
 The Garden also hosts lots of events and activities your family can enjoy, such as a daily ladybug release, alpaca walk, and children’s activities.
 There are whale watching cruises and other ocean-related activities (pirate fans should check out the Jolly Breeze tall ship tour), the Fundy Discovery Aquarium & Huntsman Marine Science Centre, and Ministers Island, all great destinations for the family.
 The community also has one of the most creative playgrounds in the country.